 Day camps may be qualifying providers, but overnight camps do not qualify.
 "The cost of sending your child to an overnight camp is not considered a work-related expense," according to the IRS.
 "The cost of sending your child to a day camp may be a work-related expense, even if the camp specializes in a particular activity, such as computers or soccer."

-The child and dependent care tax credit is a percentage of your daycare expenses up to $3,000 for one dependent or $6,000 for two or more dependents.
+The child and dependent care tax credit is a percentage of your day care expenses up to $3,000 for one dependent or $6,000 for two or more dependents.
 That's not the amount of your credit.
 It's the amount of daycare expenses to which you can apply the percentage.
-If you spent $7,000 over the course of the year for care for your two children so you can work, the credit only applies to the first $6,000.
+If you spent $7,000 over the course of the year on care for your two children so that you can work, the credit only applies to the first $6,000.

-The percentage of your credit ranges from 20 to 35 percent of what you spent on daycare, depending on your adjusted gross income.
+The percentage of your credit ranges from 20 to 35 percent of what you spent on day care, depending on your adjusted gross income.
 Although there is no limit on how much you can earn and still qualify, the percentage does decrease as your earnings increase.
-A full chart of the percentage rates can be found in IRS Publication 503.
+A full chart of the percentage rates appears in IRS Publication 503.